Caricature

 A caricature is a rendered image showing the features of its subject in a simplified or exaggerated way through sketching, pencil strokes, or other artistic drawings (compare to: cartoon).
 Caricatures can be either insulting or complimentary, and can serve a political purpose, be drawn solely for entertainment, or for a combination of both.
-Caricatures of politicians are commonly used in editorial cartoons, while caricatures of movie stars are often found in entertainment magazines.
+Caricatures of politicians are commonly used in newspapers and news magazines as political cartoons, while caricatures of movie stars are often found in entertainment magazines.
 In literature, a caricature is a distorted representation of a person in a way that exaggerates some characteristics and oversimplifies others.

 Etymology

 The term is derived for the Italian caricare—to charge or load.
 An early definition occurs in the English doctor Thomas Browne's Christian Morals, published posthumously in 1716.